lumeland/lume.land/docs/core/components.md

 includes, macros, etc).
 The Lume components have the following advantages:

 - They are template engine agnostic.
-For example, you can create your components in JSX or Javascript and use them in Nunjucks.
+For example, you can create your components in JSX or JavaScript and use them in Nunjucks.
-- They generate not only the HTML code but also CSS and Javascript code needed.
+- They generate not only the HTML code but also CSS and JavaScript code needed.
 - They are available everywhere, no need to import them manually.

 ## Create your own components